-Fidelity and TIAA-CREF charge fees for administering your accounts.
+Fidelity and TIAA charge fees for administering your accounts.

 At distribution, certain funds available through Fidelity may charge a redemption fee.
 These fees are described in the fund prospectus.
 In addition, expenses related to mutual fund management are assessed before mutual fund earnings are credited to your account.